adobe/coral-spectrum/coralui-guide/manual/architecture.md

 header.textContent = 'Info';
 ```

-With 4.x and Custom Elements v1, this is not possible anymore since the tag is empty when created.
+With Coral Spectrum and Custom Elements v1, this is not possible anymore since the tag is empty when created.
 You'll have
 to use the JavaScript API provided by the component instead.

 ```